ccc-certifier-framework/certifier-framework-for-confidential-computing/INSTALL.md

 Both libraries should be installed under `/usr/local` by default.
-If this is not the case, remember to update the JSON_VALIDATOR variable in the policy_generator.mak makefile.
+If this is not the case, remember to update the JSON_VALIDATOR variable in the `utilities/policy_generator.mak` makefile.
 Add `/usr/local/lib` to `/etc/ld.so.conf` and run ldconfig if not already done.

+## Build the Policy Generator utility

 The Policy Generator utility can then be built using: